Systems Biology(BI)

 Professor, Program Chairperson

-The 21st century is said to be the age of biotechnology.
-Cutting-edge life sciences contribute to every aspect of our society, including medicine, health, food, the environment, and industry.
-In recent years, life science has rapidly transformed into data driven science as it became possible to acquire vast amounts of data on living systems through comprehensive measurement and analysis.
-For example, we are able to use metabolome analysis for metabolic compounds, genome analysis for DNA, transcriptome analysis for gene expression, and proteome analysis for proteins.
-Advanced bioscience is expected to use this data to reveal the inner workings of life and go on to apply the findings to benefit society.
-The Systems Biology Project addresses a variety of frontier fields such as cancer, immunology, intestinal bacteria, food and health, origin and evolution of life, extremophiles, astrobiology, microbial communities in urban environments, genomics, and systems biology, through a multifaceted approach brought about by the collaboration between SFC and TTCK (Tsuruoka Town Campus).
-Unique bio-ventures such as cancer diagnosis by saliva, depression diagnosis by blood test, and the production of synthetic spider silk have also been established through our program.
+The 21st century is said to be the era of biotechnology.
+Cutting-edge life sciences contribute to all aspects of our society, including medicine, health, food, the environment and industry.
+Biology is now rapidly transforming into a data-driven science, with new developments enabling the acquisition of enormous amounts of data on living systems through comprehensive measurement and analysis.
+For example, we can use metabolome analysis for metabolic compounds, genome analysis for DNA, transcriptome analysis for gene expression, and proteome analysis for proteins.
+Systems biology is expected to use this data to reveal the inner workings of life and go on to apply the findings to benefit society.
+The Systems Biology Project at SFC collaborates with TTCK (Tsuruoka Town Campus) to allow for a multifaceted approach to be taken in a variety of frontier fields, such as cancer, the immune system, the gut microbiome, food and health, the origin and evolution of life, extremophiles, astrobiology, microbial communities in urban environments, genomics, and systems biology.
+The Program also develops unique bio-ventures, including a saliva test to detect cancer, a blood test to diagnose depression, and the production of synthetic spider silk.

 Affiliated Academic Projects